cmerinos/piRFA/README.md

-# piRFA: Product of Indicators (PI) for MIMIC/RFA Models in DIF detection
+# piRFA: R package for DIF detection using Product of Indicators (PI) for MIMIC/RFA Models

 <!-- badges: start -->